Domestic Shipping in Singapore

 Thailand Post is accepting inbound mails as usual and delivering them in compliance with government-mandated measures to prevent the spread of COVID-19.

-62. Togo – Measures to limit the spread of the novel coronavirus (COVID-19)
+65. Togo – Update on measures to limit the spread of COVID-19

 Turkish PTT Corporation has declared a situation of force majeure with immediate effect, and delays are also to be expected for all inbound and outbound postal items.

 67. Trinidad & Tobago – Measures to limit the spread of COVID-19

 Trinidad and Tobago Postal Corporation (TTPost) has advised that in order to limit the spread of COVID-19, the country’s borders are currently closed to commercial air and sea traffic.

 Authorizations have, however, been given for cargo flights to operate on a limited basis, but postal service quality for international inbound and outbound services and service delivery standards cannot be guaranteed until further notice.

 TTPost is therefore declaring a situation of force majeure for all categories of inbound and outbound mail services.

 68. Uganda – Impact of measures against the spread of COVID-19 on postal operations

 Uganda Post has advised that precautionary measures have been implemented by the Government of Uganda and the Ministry of Health in order to limit the spread of the coronavirus (COVID-19).